Table service is our pleasure.

 You’re a busy parent waiting in line to order lunch for your family, but your kids are all too eager to get to the playground.
 Or maybe you want dessert after you finish your meal but want to keep your table since you’re enjoying the conversation with some friends.

-We’ve all been in situations like these, and Chick-fil-A is ready to make dining in a bit easier — starting in October, restaurants will offer Dine-In Mobile Ordering, combining the convenience of mobile ordering with hospitality and service.
+We’ve all been in situations like these, and Chick-fil-A makes dining in a bit easier with Dine-In Mobile Ordering, combining the convenience of mobile ordering with hospitality and service.

-For the past three years since its initial launch, mobile ordering through the Chick-fil-A One App has offered customers the ease of placing and collecting orders for drive-thru or carry out customers.
-Now, that convenience extends to diners who want to enjoy their meal at a table inside the restaurant.
+Since its launch, mobile ordering through the Chick-fil-A App has offered customers the ease of placing and collecting orders for drive-thru or carry-out customers.
+With Dine-In Mobile Ordering, convenience extends to diners who want to enjoy their meal at a table inside the restaurant.

-Chick-fil-A has been testing Dine-In Mobile Ordering in select markets for a few months.
+Chick-fil-A tested Dine-In Mobile Ordering in select markets before launching nationwide in October 2019.
 Khalilah Cooper, director of service and hospitality at Chick-fil-A, said incorporating mobile ordering for in-restaurant dining puts more control in the hands of customers.

-Rather than approach the counter upon entering the restaurant, customers simply check in directly from their table.
-They’ll just find any open table with a number on it and, when prompted, tap the top of their iPhone or the middle of their Android device to the table number.
-Customers also will be able to manually enter the table number rather than scanning it with their phone.
+Rather than approach the counter upon entering the restaurant, customers simply check in directly from their table: they find an open table with a number on it and, when prompted, tap the top of their iPhone or the middle of their Android device to the table number.
+Customers can also manually enter the table number rather than scanning it with their phone.

-Bill Fink, the local franchise Operator of Chick-fil-A Oldsmar in Oldsmar, Fla., has been testing Dine-In Mobile Ordering for the past few months.
+Bill Fink, the local franchise Operator of Chick-fil-A Oldsmar in Oldsmar, Florida, tested Dine-In Mobile Ordering before its nationwide launch.
 Customers find it easy to use, and it makes their restaurant experiences more convenient, Fink said.

 “It’s just another way we can care for our customers,” said Fink.
 “We want to make it as convenient and efficient as possible for them, and this helps remove that instinct to simply leave when our drive-thru looks too crowded.”